MaksymZaitsev20/ASP.NET-Core-WebAPI-application/README.md

 }

-Validate all values that come into your app (query params, body, etc)
+Validating all values that come into your app (query params, body, etc)

-Return an appropriate status code for every response.
+Returning an appropriate status code for every response.

-Connect middlewares for error handling and logging.
-Log every request in a simple format (make sure to log HTTP method,  headers, query params and body) in the console (you can also use other outputs).
+Connecting middlewares for error handling and logging.
+Logging every request in a simple format (make sure to log HTTP method,  headers, query params and body) in the console.
 Notes:
-Do not create instances (DbContext, services, mappers) manually via “new()”.
-Use Dependency Injection instead.
+Not creating instances (DbContext, services, mappers) manually via “new()”.
+Using Dependency Injection instead.
-You don’t need to create migrations.
-Instead you may add a data seeding.
-For better testing seed data for 10 books.
+Instead added a data seeding.
+For better testing seeded data for 10 books.
-Use DTO for all requests and responses.
-Do not put entities in the response.
-You can use Automapper to simplify the mapping process.
+Using DTO for all requests and responses (can to use Automapper).
+Not put entities in the response.
-In order to implement validation you can use the Fluent Validation package.
-Feel free to come up with your own rules.
+In order to implement validation using the Fluent Validation package.
-Use async/await wherever possible (Controllers should return Task<TResult>) To test the endpoints you can use either Postman or this extension for Visual Studio Code.
+Using async/await wherever possible (Controllers returns Task<TResult>) To test the endpoints used either Postman or this extension for Visual Studio Code.
 The format of the requests above is supported by this extension.